gottacatchenall/ms_julia_for_ecologists/README.md

-In order to measure, understand, and mitigate the consequences of anthropogenic change on ecosystems the serives they provide, ecologists need a set of computational tools [@Urban2022CodLif].
-These tools must be performant, but crucially modular and interfaceable [@McIntire2022PerRei].
+In order to measure, understand, and mitigate the consequences of anthropogenic change on ecosystems the services they provide, ecologists need a modern set of computational tools [@Urban2022CodLif].

+These tools must be performant, but crucially modular and interfaceable [@McIntire2022PerRei]

+The so-called "two-language problem" in computational science, where it is easier for a researcher to developer a prototype of a model/simulation in a high-level language, like Python or R, and later have to port the model to a lower-level compiled language because the performance of these compiled languages (e.g. C++/Fortran) is orders of magnitude faster than high level interpreted languages.
+In fact, many of the most popular tools in higher-level languages are actually thin wrappers around a compiled (often C++) base (e.g. tidyverse, keras, numpy, TensorFlow, scikit-learn, pandas, etc.).
+However, the skills required to use or debug---let alone write---scientific software in these lower level langauges is not often taught.

 Ecological data is often difficult to access and reuse [@Poisot2019EcoDat;
 @Gonzalez2015ActSta].
-Many sources of ecological, evolutionary, and environmental data exist, but synthesizing this data into a single product suitable for analysis often remains tedious as data are not in formats that can be easily combined or interfaced.
+Synthesizing data into a single product suitable for analysis often remains tedious as data are not in formats that can be easily combined or interfaced.

 Here we propose that we can solve this problem through standardization [@Zimmerman2008NewKno]---developing a common definition such that data collected in a variety of contexts can be assimilated while minimizing the overhead of data cleaning and wrangling.
 A common representation of ecological data will have three primary benefits: it will **1**)  enable new forms of analysis by making it easier to combine data from different sources [@Heberling2021DatInt], **2)** enable continuous